Drabin/sentiview/README.md

-# Sentimize
+# Sentiview

-  Sentimize provides human emotion analysis during video recording for interviews and training.
+  Sentiview provides a new way to interview, incorporating face analysis to help you make more informed decisions.

 ## Table of Contents
 1. [Usage](#Usage)